 ^ See?
 No one needed to see this. ^

 3. Check out this typical screenshot of what a buyer sees on Zillow - price drops, days on market, a link to a random third-party broker, other apartments the buyer might prefer instead of this one...
-Ideally not how we want to present our seller's listing anyways.
+Ideally not how we want to present our seller's listing.

-While a listing is private on Compass, our insight tool will allow us to track how consumers are viewing commenting, and sharing your listing - data that will become diluted once listings go onto other platforms.
+While a listing is private on Compass, our insight tool will allow us to track how consumers are viewing, commenting, and sharing a listing - data that will become diluted once listings go onto other platforms.

 Are you a buyer (or curious seller) and want to explore the secret treasure chest of NYC's housing market?
 Contact us with your specific criteria to see if what you are looking for can be acquired off the market.
 Or if you are selling this Spring, you might find it useful to know what your “competition” is looking like, both on and off the market.